General relativistic simulations of collapsing binary neutron star mergers with Monte-Carlo neutrino transport: Results

+Fig.~\ref{fig:NuLum} shows the neutrino luminosity as a function of time for system LS220-178-106.
+Before merger, we see steady emission of heavy lepton neutrinos ($\nu_x$) at $\sim 10^{52}\,{\rm ergs/s}$.
+That emission is largely due to heating of the neutron star surface by numerical viscosity.
+Indeed, the difference in luminosity between simulations with and without viscous heating is O($1\%$).
+On the other hand, decreasing the grid spacing by $20\%$ leads to a comparable decrease in the luminosity (as this effect is due to the surface discontinuity at the surface of the neutron star, this slow first order convergence is not unexpected).
+Neutrino emission at this stage is dominated by pair processes in hot surface regions, and these processes are neglected for electron type neutrinos.
+Accordingly, emission of $\nu_e$ and $\bar\nu_e$ is an order of magnitude lower than emission of $\nu_x$.

+About $2\,{\rm ms}$ before the detection of an apparent horizon, the luminosity quickly rises due to the increased temperature in the colliding neutron stars.
+There is nearly no time delay on this rise on Fig.~\ref{fig:NuLum}, because we measure the energy of neutrinos leaving the computational grid and, before collapse, our finite difference grid only covers the central region where the neutron stars are colliding.
+This increased neutrino emission is very brief: just $2\,{\rm ms}$ post-merger, all neutrino luminosities drop below $\sim 10^{52}\,{\rm ergs/s}$ (the gap in the neutrino luminosity on Fig.~\ref{fig:NuLum} is due to the extension of the grid after formation of a black hole).

+At later times, an accretion disk forms around the remnant black hole, with fluid temperatures of a few MeV.
+That disk emits neutrinos with luminosity $\sim 2\times 10^{52}\,{\rm ergs/s}$ from $3\,{\rm ms}$ post-merger to the end of our simulation.
+During that time, the neutrino luminosity is dominated by $\bar\nu_e$ emission, leading to the slow protonization of the post-merger accretion disk.
+The late time luminosity is only mildly impacted by viscosity: the simulation without viscosity sees a $\sim 20\%$ decrease in the $\bar\nu_e$ and $\nu_x$ luminosity, and a $\sim 5\%$ decrease in $\nu_e$ luminosity.

 Our closest comparison point for the neutrino luminosity is probably the equal mass, rapidly collapsing system simulated in~\cite{Radice:2021jtw}.
-Our luminosities are about a factor of $3$ lower at peak, but follow qualitatively the same trend in the inspiral-merger phase.
+Our luminosities are about a factor of $2-4$ lower at peak, but follow qualitatively the same trend in the inspiral-merger phase (when comparing the inspiral emission, one should note that Fig 12 of~\cite{Radice:2021jtw} shows emission of $\nu_\mu$ only, while we show all four heavy lepton species together).
 As the simulation from~\cite{Radice:2021jtw} does not form a massive disk, their post-merger emission falls off very rapidly.
 Simulations evolving massive disks forming around black holes do however find a rise in the neutrino luminosity to $\sim 10^{53-54}\,{\rm erg/s}$ over $\sim 10\,{\rm ms}$ time scales, followed by a decay on slightly longer timescales (see e.g.~\cite{Hayashi:2021oxy}).
-The post-merger remnant in this system is relativitely cold and not particularly massive; it would thus most likely end at the lower end of that luminosity range.
+The post-merger remnant in this system is relativitely cold and not particularly massive.
+Its total neutrino luminosity is nearly an order of magnitude lower than that of~\cite{Hayashi:2021oxy}.